|Languages||English, Chinese, Korean ,Spanish And Portuguese|

 In recent years, accidents caused by bicycles have accounted for about 20% of traffic accidents.
 In such an accident, bicycle users not only suffer injury but also become perpetrators resulting in deaths and injuries of victims.
 Also, they may be asked to pay a large amount of compensation.
 Everyone who uses a bicycle in commuting or going to school in a daily life must understand the bicycle's danger and traffic rules well and prepare for safe driving and respond to the accident.

-From April 1, 2018, Kyoto City urges all bicycle users to enroll in commercial insurance or mutual aid insurance to pay any necessary damages compensation in preparation for an accident.
+From April 1, 2018, Kyoto Prefecture and Kyoto City have urged all bicycle users to enroll in commercial insurance or mutual aid insurance to pay any necessary damages compensation in preparation for an accident.
 When your children ride on a bicycle, it is necessary for parents to have your children enrolled in the insurance.
 Bicycle insurance compensates for damages in case of injury or death to others while riding a bicycle or compensation for medical expenses incurred in case of injury.
 If there is any damage insurance already enrolled, please check the compensation contents of that insurance.
 If personal compensation liability compensation is not included, please consider the personal compensation liability which covers 100,000,000 yen for one accident at maximum.

 ＊For Kyoto University International students